breadforhire/MUL2213/README.md

 # MUL2213
-MUL2213 algorithm using avx vectors
+MUL2213 algorithm using avx vectors (still in development)